GeomScale/volesti/GSoC18/Readme.txt

 Then ball walk is going to be used.

 In random_samplers.h we implement a function for ball walk.
 Moreover in vol_rand.h we add to the structure var two more members: delta and ball_walk.
-The first is for the radius that ball walk uses and the second is a boolean variable that is true if -bw is given as an input string, otherwise is false.
+The first is a double for the radius that ball walk algorithm uses and the second is a boolean variable that is true if -bw is given as an input string, otherwise is false.